Mike Hosking: Auckland International Airport is a national embarrassment

 Remembering of course that the airlines think they're getting ripped off.
 And there isn't enough oversight on a monopoly that can charge what it likes and provide crap service for it.

-And the Commerce Commission are worried about the amount of profit the airport is making.
+And the Commerce Commission is worried about the amount of profit the airport is making.
 So not a lot of happy punters.

 But back to yesterday morning: we waited for our bags for over an hour.
 After about 40 minutes they made an announcement as to what was wrong, something wasn't working.